MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-rbroker-framework-tutorial.md

 2. [Pooled Task Runtime](#pooled)
 3. [Background Task Runtime](#background)

+>[!IMPORTANT]
-**Important!** When contemplating any RBroker-based solution, a developer must first decide which runtime to use.
+>When contemplating any RBroker-based solution, a developer must first decide which runtime to use.

 The following sections detail the characteristics of each RBroker runtime and provide guidance to help developers make the correct runtime selection based on their specific needs.